Skip to content

 1. Open the grading window

-2. Preliminary grade according to the completed rubric (definitive if the grade scaler is enforced)
+2. Preliminary grade according to the completed rubric (definitive if the grade scaler is enforced) or final grade if submitted and finalised (denoted by a locked padlock icon)

 3. Close the grading window

-8. Grade that has been entered (either manually, calculated through completion of the rubric or automatically if the mark converter is enforced)
+5. Grade that has been entered (either manually, calculated through completion of the rubric or automatically if the mark converter is enforced)

-10. Early release of feedback for that participant only (if the appropriate setting has been enabled on the flow), allows feedback to be available to the participant prior to the end of marking period
+8. Early release of feedback for that participant only (if the appropriate setting has been enabled on the flow), allows feedback to be available to the participant prior to the end of marking period

 As the marking tool for FLOWattend works in the same way for FLOWoral, details below regarding the marking tool will be the same for both flows.